BjarnePW/BjarnePW/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on: my Discord Bot
+- 🔭 I’m currently working on: some crazy stuff
 - 🌱 I’m currently learning: C#
 - 👯 I’m looking to collaborate on: anything intresting
 - 🤔 I’m looking for help with: some Py and Js issues